keithjlee/AsapSections/README.md

 compound = CompoundSection([section, circle1, circle2])
 ```

-All utility functions listed above also work for compound sections.
+All utility functions listed above also work for compound sections, with the exception of `sutherland_hodman`.

 ![](READMEassets/compound.png)